MLH/mlh-policies/contest-terms.md

 Current Event Categories & Prizes

 0. The current Categories are:
+0. Best Domain Name from Domain.com
-0. Best use of Google Cloud
+0. Best Use of Google Cloud
-0. Best Domain Registered with Domain.com
 0. Best Hardware Hack Sponsored by Digi-Key
-0. Best use of DataStax Astra
+0. Best Use of Linode Cloud
-0. Most Creative Radar Hack
-0. Best Use of CockroachDB
+0. Best use of CockroachDB
-0. Best Beginner Hackers
 0. Best Domain Name from GoDaddy Registry
+0. Most Creative Use of Twilio
+0. Best Web Monetization Project
+0. Best Use of Auth0
+0. Dream Big and Create More Cheers with AB InBev
+0. Best Use of MATLAB
+0. Best Blockchain Project Using Hedera
+0. Best Use of DeSo
+0. Best CI/CD Application Using CircleCI
+0. Most Creative Use of GitHub
+0. Best Hack for Social Good by BlackRock

 The Participant, or team of Participants whose Application is awarded the highest score by the Judge in each Category will each receive the following (prizes may vary by location):

-0. Best use of Google Cloud: (1) Google Tote Bag Package or 1 hour Mentoring Session.
-Approximate value of the prize: seventy-five dollars USD ($75 USD)
-0. Best Domain Registered with Domain.com: (1) PowerSquare Qi Wireless Phone Charger & Domain.com Backpack.
-Approximate value of the prize: twenty-five dollars USD ($25 USD)
+0. Best Domain Name from Domain.com: (1) PowerSquare Qi Wireless Phone Charger.
+0. Best Use of Google Cloud: (1) Google Cloud Swag Bag or Backpack.
-0. Best Hardware Hack Sponsored by Digi-Key: (1) Grove Beginner Kits.
-Approximate value of the prize: twenty-five dollars USD ($25 USD)
+0. Best Hardware Hack Sponsored by Digi-Key: (1) Grove Beginner Kit.
-0. Best use of DataStax Astra: (1) Blue Snowball Mic.
-Approximate value of the prize: fifty dollars USD ($50 USD)
-0. Most Creative Radar Hack: (1) Tile Sticker Smart Tracker & a chance be featured by Radar.
-Approximate value of the prize: fifty dollars USD ($50 USD)
+0. Best Use of Linode Cloud: (1) Raspberry Pi 4 Starter Kit.
-0. Best Use of CockroachDB: (1) 3D printing pen.
-Approximate value of the prize: fifty dollars USD ($50 USD)
+0. Best use of CockroachDB: (1) 3D Printing Pen.
-0. Best Beginner Hackers: (1) Arduino Starter Kit.
-Approximate value of the prize: fifty dollars USD ($50 USD)
-0. Best Domain Name from GoDaddy Registry: (1) Hack from Home Kit: Wireless Earbuds, Blue Light Glasses, Selfie Ring Light, Pouch for easy transport.
-Approximate value of the prize: fifty-one dollars USD ($51 USD)
+0. Best Domain Name from GoDaddy Registry: (1) Hack from Home Kit.
+0. Most Creative Use of Twilio: (1) Twilio Swag Box, (1) GameGo Console.
+0. Best Web Monetization Project: (1) Portable Charger, (1) Coil Pin, and (1) $60 Coil Credit.
+0. Best Use of Auth0: (1) Auth0 Branded Tumbler, (1) Rubik's Cube.
+0. Dream Big and Create More Cheers with AB InBev: (1) Anker Wireless Charger Bundle.
+0. Best Use of MATLAB: (1) MathWorks Swag Bag.
+0. Best Blockchain Project Using Hedera: (1) Glorious Modular Compact Mechanical Keyboard.
+0. Best Use of DeSo: (1) $100 worth of $DESO coin, (1) DeSo Tumbler, and (1)  Yubikey Secuity Key.
+0. Best CI/CD Application Using CircleCI: (1) CircleCI Swag Pack.
+0. Most Creative Use of GitHub: (1) GitHub Octocat Statue, Plushy & Sticker Bundle.
+0. Best Hack for Social Good by BlackRock: (1) KeepCup and Blackrock Swag Bag.

+This document was last updated on:
+May 11th 2022